 I enjoy clipping coupons.
 I like to save money on food, and I like knowing that I’m contributing in some small way to my family’s finances.
 Yep, that’s nice, but my enjoyment of cutting out coupons goes deeper than that.

-Go ahead and call me crazy (believe me, I am!), but I find all that snipping, sorting, organizing, and filing to be relaxing.
+Go ahead and call me crazy (believe me, I am!), but I find all that snipping, sorting, organizing, and filing to be oddly relaxing.

 One of my favorite ways to spend a Sunday afternoon is with a cup of tea (this kind is my current favorite!), a pair of scissors, and the weekly coupon flyers.
 Nothing to think about, or clean, or do…..just cut.